Directions and Planes of Section

 Horizontal Section

-You can find some photographs of coronal sections from the human brain at the Comparative Mammalian Brain Collection.
+You can find photographs of coronal sections from the human brain at the Comparative Mammalian Brain Collection.

 While visiting a new city or country, people often bring along a map.
 Neuroscientists who study the brain also use maps to identify exactly what part of the brain they are examining.
 These maps of the brain are called stereotaxic atlases.
 Just like maps, stereotaxic atlases use words to describe direction.
 However, instead of "north", "south", "east" and "west", the following words are used to describe direction in the brain (and other parts of the body too):